 Will I receive my ballot in the mail?
-Per state law, all voters will now receive ballots in the mail for all future elections.
+Per state law, all voters receive ballots in the mail.
 Any voter may choose to cast a ballot arriving in the mail or vote in person in the November 8, 2022, election.